 When it comes to styling, the Nikon Z9 looks very much like it’s cut from the same cloth as the Nikon D6 and its predecessors.
-It’s 20% smaller and 10% lighter than the D6, though it has the deep grip that pro DSLR users are used to, which extends around the bottom of the camera for comfortable shooting both horizontally and vertically, and with a duplicated shutter and other essential controls.
+It’s 20% smaller and 10% lighter than the D6 at 1,340g – though it's significantly heavier than both the A1 (737g) and R3 (1,1015g).
+It has the deep grip that pro DSLR users are used to, which extends around the bottom of the camera for comfortable shooting both horizontally and vertically, and with a duplicated shutter and other essential controls.

 The camera is built around a sturdy magnesium alloy chassis and is fully weather sealed to withstand extreme temperatures, humidity and dust, and it can be operated in temperatures down to -10ºC.
 Nikon says it's more rugged than the D6.